ARognes/Equipment-Record/README.md

 ```
 Make sure firebase rules allow use

+## Dev Installation Other Info

+firestore.cors.json contains the cors http codes allowed to access the firebase storage bucket.

+Use gsutil to set cors for the bucket, [check the docs](https://cloud.google.com/storage/docs/configuring-cors#gsutil_2)
+`gsutil cors set firestore.cors.json gs://...
+`

 ## Later TODO's (small things)
 - [x] Load small images of the equipment, if user requests full images then they will be loaded.
 - [ ] [exif-js](https://github.com/exif-js/exif-js) When getting qr-code, access location metadata of picture and save to firestore